REMELH01/HoloTacoPolishGenerator/README.md

 ## Getting Started
 1. Clone 'https://github.com/REMELH01/HoloTacoPolishGenerator'
-2. Make sure you have matplotlib installed.
+2. Make sure you have matplotlib installed (pip install matplotlib).
-'''
-pip install matplotlib
-'''
-3. Make sure you have pandas installed.
+3. Make sure you have pandas installed (pip install pandas).
-'''
-pip install pandas
-'''
 4. Respond to the inputs within the program when it begins.

 ## Features